redhat-nfvpe/container-perf-tools/README.md

 ### Directory layout

 Each test tool can also be built as a standalone test container (versus included in the all-in-one container).
-Some of the dockerfiles can be found under the root directory, such as Dockerfile-cyclictest and Dockerfile-oslat.
-Other standalone test containers may have their dockerfiles located in the individual sub directories, such as the standalone-testpmd and standalone-trafficgen containers.
-To build those containers one needs to go to the individual directory and run podman build.
+Each tool has a Dockerfile in its own subdirectory (e.g. cyclictest/Dockerfile, oslat/Dockerfile).

 ### Building the container